Meet Christian Reif: [BATCH]elor Ambassador and SF Symphony Conductor

 Right now I’m renting, and traveling a lot, and am very respectful of the space I’m occupying and the items I’m living amongst, who belonged to the owner (a composer) who lived here.
 When I do have the opportunity to build/furnish my home, I would look for simple, clean, aesthetically pleasing design, and open and light spaces.

-To learn more about Christina, visit his [BATCH]elor Ambassador profile here!
+To learn more about Christian, visit his [BATCH]elor Ambassador profile here!